 Orangeyou glad I didn’t say… I don’t know… banana?!

-After the sauce cooks up for a while longer, I blended it up with my hand blender.
+After the sauce cooked up for a while longer, I blended it up with my hand blender.
 A regular blender will work just fine too (just be sure to remove the middle part of the lid and cover the hole with a clean kitchen towel).

 One more tablespoon of butter is stirred in after the sauce is blended.